 A friend of mine loaned me his vintage Magnatone Lyric amplifier, the amp has an incredible sounding pitch-shifting vibrato circuit that uses a varistor-based phase modulation scheme.
-The pitch-shifting vibrato effect could be described as liquidy or warbly.
-The type of varistors used in the Magnatone are difficult, if not impossible to find.
+The pitch-shifting vibrato effect could be described as liquidy or warbly and is similar to the sound produced by a rotating Leslie speaker.
+The type of varistors used in the Magnatone amps are no longer manufactured, they are difficult, if not impossible to find.
 The Magnatone's differential high voltage varistor drive circuitry also takes numerous tube stages to implement.

 See the Hammonator 1 project for the theory of the basic amplifier.

 The Vibrato circuit is quite simple.
-The 6AV6 tube is running as a simple phase inverter, similar to circuits that drive many push-pull amplifier output stages.
+The 6AV6 tube is running as a simple raised-cathode phase inverter, similar to circuits that drive many push-pull amplifier output stages.
 The signals on the plate and cathode of the tube are 180 degrees out of phase.
-When the Tremolo/Vibrato switch is set to Vibrato, the Light Variable Resistor allows the output signal to shift from one signal toward the other, depending on the amount of light it sees.
+When the Tremolo/Vibrato switch is set to Vibrato, the Light Variable Resistor (LVR) causes the output signal to shift from one phase of the signal toward the other, depending on the amount of light coming out of the associated LED.

-When the Tremolo/Vibrato switch is set to Tremolo, one end of the LVR is connected to ground through a limiting resistor.
+When the Tremolo/Vibrato switch is set to Tremolo, one end of the LVR is connected to ground through the variable intensity resistor.
 As the light level on the LVR changes, the output signal is raised or lowered.

 Power for the LFO board is pulled from the 6.3V filament supply and full-wave rectified and filtered to produce 7.5VDC.
 The Schottky diode bridge rectifier produces a higher output voltage compared to silicon diodes, this is important for making enough voltage regulator input voltage.
 The 7.5VDC is regulated by the 78L05 regulator to produce 5VDC.
 The 5VDC power is inverted with the ICL7660 chip to produce -5VDC.
 These three DC voltages power the rest of the LFO circuitry.